Wappingers Falls, New York: St. Mary's Church

 Roman Catholics of what is now Wappingers Falls were cared for by priests from St. Peter's Church in Poughkeepsie until 1845 when the parish was founded to serve southern Dutchess County.
 In 1850, the first pastor took up residence.
 Masses were offered in local homes until a church was constructed on Clinton Street.
 The current church building was consecrated in 1879, although the interior has been renovated a number of times, the last being in the early 2000's.
 The parish also has a cemetery which is still in operation and a school.

 Mount Alvernia and the Monastery of St. Clare

 Mount Alvernia Retreat Center sits on 204 acres overlooking the Hudson Valley and is run by the Franciscan Friars of the New York Province of the Immaculate Conception.
 It was built in 1950 and until 1967 served as a seminary to train Franciscan friars for the Roman Catholic priesthood.
 Its chapel offers daily Mass while the former seminary building hosts retreats and other events.

 On the property of the Retreat Center is the Monastery of St. Clare built in 2004 for the Poor Clares, Franciscan nuns who moved to Wappingers Falls from Throgs Neck in the Bronx.
+The Monastery of St. Clare is located in the village of Wappingers Falls while Mount Alvernia is located just outside the village in the town of Poughkeepsie.